50 Funniest Town Names Across Canada

 Dildo, Newfoundland and Labrador

-No one can quite confirm where the most infamous of all funny Canadian town names comes from, but, befitting of Newfoundland’s rich folklore, there are countless colourful stories.
+No one can quite confirm where the most infamous funny Canadian town name actually comes from, but, befitting of Newfoundland’s rich folklore, there are countless colourful stories.
 Some say it comes from a French word for the island—“ile d’eau”—or a Spanish word for the bottom of a boat.
 The term has also been known to refer to a pin placed in a rowboat that attaches to the oar.
 If you visit the picturesque shoreline town, you can always ask its mascot, Captain Dildo, for his take on the tale.

 Heart’s Desire, Newfoundland and Labrador